 As with the Home and new Home Mini, the Home Max uses Google Assistant to give you voice control of a huge range of smart home gadgets.
 Google says over 1,000 smart home products now work with Assistant.
 This includes light bulbs by Philips, thermostats and camera-equipped door bells from Nest, door locks from August and much more.

-The Home Max will go on sale in December — just as Apple has said of its competing HomePod — and will cost $399, a little more than the $349 Apple smart speaker, which is powered by Siri.
+The Home Max went on sale in December 2017 — just as Apple has said of its competing HomePod — and costs $399, a little more than the $349 Apple smart speaker, which is powered by Siri.

 The Home Max, which comes in chocolate and charcoal colors, is available in the US at launch and will come to more countries in 2018.
 It can stream music from YouTube Music and Spotify (with a free or paid-for subscription).
 You can also stream music from a second device to the speaker via Bluetooth, or from another device like a record player, suggests Google, plugged into its auxiliary input.